asllop/RunPack/README.md

 use runpack::{Pack, Cell};

 let script = r#"
-    "Add two numbers and leave the result in the stack" 10 20 +
+    "Add two numbers, leaving the result in the stack" 10 20 +
 "#;
 let mut pack = Pack::new(script);